trantdai/trantdai.github.io/_posts/2023-08-04-aws-ec2-jumphost-setup.md

 - Assign a public IP address for SSH and web inbound access
 - Assign a private IP address in the public subnet for the SSH access to the other EC2 instances in the private networks
 - Create a key pair for SSH access
+- Associate the security group `sg-ec2` to it

 #### Setup